Please login to view this area.

 The second type of assessment that is levied by the budget is referred to as reserve funding or reserve assessments.
 These are larger expenses that do not come due every year but must be funded in part on an annual basis in anticipation of when the time comes for replacing each reserve component which, depending on the reserve component, can have anywhere from a 2 to 50-year asset life.
-Examples of reserve components that need replacement in the coming years are private roadways, docks, swimming pool deck and surface, clubhouse painting and clubhouse roof, etc. The Board of Directors adjusts the reserve needs related to reserve components on an annual basis by considering the projected remaining asset life and anticipated cost of replacement.
+Examples of reserve components that need replacement in the coming years are private roadways, docks, swimming pool deck and surface, clubhouse painting, clubhouse roof, etc. The Board of Directors adjusts the reserve needs related to reserve components on an annual basis by considering the projected remaining asset life and anticipated cost of replacement.
 If an unusual situation occurs, such as having excess funding in the reserve account, then the board may vote to reduce reserve assessments for the next fiscal year as annual adjustments are permitted.
-These reserve expenses are identified in the Association’s Reserve Study which is performed regularly, and which identifies the amount of prorated reserve funding required each year.
+These reserve expenses are identified in the Association’s Reserve Study which is performed regularly and identifies the amount of prorated reserve funding required each year.
 These reserve assessments are paid alongside the regular operating assessments but are deposited into a separate reserve account for future funding needs.
 Florida law requires that the Board of Directors must fully fund 100% of the Association’s reserve requirements each year unless there is a vote by the Board of Directors to reduce or waive the upcoming year’s reserve assessment amounts.
 In this unusual event, the membership during a special meeting will conduct a vote to accept or reject the reduced funding risk with a quorum majority.
 If passed, then the law permits this type of short-fall funding because the membership voted to accept the risk of not fully funding in the coming year.
-As noted in Section 720.306 Florida Statutes, underfunding now will likely result in a special assessment(s) in the future.
+As noted in Section 720.306 Florida Statutes, underfunding now will likely result in a special assessment(s) in the future which could result in large amounts of assessment costs being required for homeowners to pay within a 30-day period.